FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

 10. Wall failure procedures are defined in the guidelines listed above.
     The procedures for setting up walls and wall failure, wall failure and grid element elevations, walls and ARFs, and the automatic controls applied by the FLO-2D engine are all explained in the guidelines.
-    A wall failure tutorial is available online in the Self-Help Kit at https://documentation.flo-2.com/html.
+    A wall failure tutorial is available online in the Self-Help Kit at :ref:`Self Help Tutorials <self-help-kit-gila>`.

 11. Levee failure criteria: